 According to Forbes, four out of ten leaders in the tech industry are failing.
 This is the most significant failure rate across all industries.
 Where is it going wrong, I hear you ask?

 One reason is due to the tech industry putting very little resources into developing leaders.
 Another contributing factor is that technology is the fastest-growing industry.
-It’s also been reported that only 32% of leaders in this industry meet with their team to discuss performance, a vital component for employee engagement.
+It’s also been reported that only 32% of leaders in this industry meet with their teams to discuss performance, a vital component of employee engagement.